w3c/vc-data-model/schema/README.md

 # Tests

-A limited set of tests are included against examples in the specification.
-To run these tests you can use the following command, after `npm i`:
+A limited set of tests against examples in the specification are included.
+To run these tests, you can use the following command, after `npm i`:

 ```bash
 npm run test-schemas